-Culver-Stockton College provides each residence hall room with an extra-long twin bed, dresser, desk, and chair.
+Culver-Stockton College provides each resident with an extralong twin bed, dresser, and closet or armoire.
+Each residence hall room has at least one desk and chair, although we try our best to have a desk and chair for each resident.
 All furniture provided by the College must remain in the room.
 Students are not permitted to bring large furniture such as couches into the residence halls.
-Futons, bean bag and other chairs are allowed.
+Futons, bean bag, and other chairs are allowed.
 If students are unsure whether they can bring a certain item to campus, they should contact Residence Life.
 Unapproved items will be removed at the expense of the student.